Estimated reading time: 3 minutes

-If you own a small business, you need to defend your position in the marketplace and maintain your competitive advantage.
-If you don’t, other companies might end up taking away your valued customers.
-So, what can you do to keep your best customers, and ensure your company’s long-term growth?
-This Balboa Capital blog post has three tips on how to stay ahead of the competition.
+If you own a small business, you must defend your marketplace position and maintain your competitive advantage.
+If you do not, other companies might take away your valued customers.
+So, what can you do to keep your best customers and ensure your business’s long-term growth?
+This Balboa Capital blog post has tips on how to stay ahead of the competition.

-Determining who your key competitors are should be part of your initial business plan, but it doesn’t stop there.
-You should keep a watchful eye on your competition… and what they are offering in terms of products and services.
-This will help you create a unique selling proposition (USP) to help differentiate your business.
-Also make a note of what your competitors are doing with their marketing efforts.
+Determining your key competitors should be part of your initial business plan, but it does not stop there.
+It would help if you kept a watchful eye on your competition and what they offer in terms of products and services.
+Doing this will help you create a unique selling proposition (USP) to help differentiate your business.
+Also, note what your competitors are doing with their marketing and advertising efforts.

-These days, a new marketing campaign can be created and launched quickly, particularly if it involves online media efforts such as pay-per-click advertising, social media or a website redesign.
-If your competition begins marketing something that could actually reposition your business, such as an innovative new product or a special promotion, make sure you have the appropriate marketing strategies ready to protect your brand.
+These days, a new marketing campaign can be created and launched quickly, especially if it involves online media efforts such as pay-per-click advertising, public relations, social media, or a website redesign.
+If your competition begins marketing something that could reposition your business, such as an innovative new product or a special promotion, ensure you have the appropriate marketing strategies ready to protect your brand.

 Lastly, never underestimate the importance of financial planning.
 Develop and maintain an accurate profit-and-loss statement for each month of the year, and prepare a long-range financial plan of up to five years.
-Eliminate unnecessary spending and do things to keep your operational expenses at a minimum.
+Eliminate unnecessary spending and do things to keep your operational expenses as low as possible.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.